-Everyone knows what you mean today when you say you're favorite film genre is rom-coms.
+Everyone knows what you mean today when you say your favorite film genre is the rom-com.
 But those heart-fluttering films weren't known as such until the late 1950s—and the slang wasn't officially added to Merriam-Webster until 1958, specifically.
 The shortened term for "romantic comedy" was coined in an era when some of the best of the best were hitting the screens.
 Roman Holiday, anyone?

 If you were to use the word dishy nowadays, someone might assume you're about to serve up some serious gossip.
 However, when it was added to the Merriam-Webster dictionary in 1961, the slang term was used to describe an "attractive" or "good-looking" person.

 If you saw someone wearing baggies in 1962, you might be so kind as to offer them a belt.
 The slang word was coined in the early '60s as a way to describe "baggy pants or shorts."
 And for more outdated slang from the era, here are 20 Slang Terms From the 1960s No One Uses Anymore.

 In 1961, Joseph Heller released his satirical war novel, Catch-22.
 The term catch-22 itself appeared multiple times throughout the novel, mostly to describe a governmental loophole or contradiction.
 The phrase gained such popularity afterwards that, in 1963, Merriam-Webster officially added it to the dictionary to describe a "problematic situation for which the only solution is denied by a circumstance inherent in the problem or by a rule."